 Integrated and sustainable mobility is one of the main features of our municipality: the desire, in line with other European cities, is to allow citizens to move freely throughout the municipality without ever taking the car and safeguarding the environment.

-Already today many citizens move on two wheels both using existing bike paths and using white roads within the vast municipal area.
-Currently in the territory of the municipality of Fiumicino there are about 30 km of cycle paths but there is an extension plan that covers every territory and that above all connects all these bicycles with each other and with the local public transport system.
+Already today many citizens move on two wheels both using the existing cycle paths, and using dirt roads within the vast municipal area.
+Currently in the territory of the municipality of Fiumicino there are about 40 km of cycle paths but there is an extension plan that covers each territory and that above all connects all these cycle paths with each other and with the local public transport system.

-At the weekend Fiumicino then becomes half of many lovers of two wheels who come from Rome along the different routes that connect the capital to the sea, for example the Queen Cyclarum, using dirt or even the city's bike paths.
+The weekend then Fiumicino becomes a destination for many lovers of two wheels who coming from Rome travel the different routes that connect the capital to the sea, for example the Queen Cyclarum, using dirt or even the city's bike paths.

 Some of these slopes are really suggestive, such as the track on the Tiber river park that connects Fiumicino to Parco Leonardo.